-Pitta types loves to be in control!
-Pitta is the fiery aspect of our nature, according to Ayurveda.
-In times of intensity when we wish things were more predictable, Pitta can flare into frustration, anger, judgement.
-It’s natural, especially for those with a predominance of fire in their constitution – Pitta Dosha.
+Pitta is the fiery aspect of our nature, according to Ayurveda, India’s traditional wellness system.
+And Pitta types love to be in control!
+Those of us with a predominance of fire in our constitution, Pitta Dosha, can flare into frustration, anger and judgement very easily when life is unpredictable or things don’t go as planned.
 We want to know that there is something we can DO.
-Ironically though, often when Pitta does rise out of balance it is because we’re in a time when we can’t just work harder or focus in to make things right.
+Ironically though, often when Pitta does rise out of balance, it is because we’re in a place where we can’t just work harder to solve the problem.

 The Pitta Body Type

-Pitta people have so much to offer, but sometimes a rigidity of thinking causes roadblocks with teams they can’t just power through.
-Balancing Pitta soothes the fire just enough so it can be channelled and all can benefit from the radiance and purposefulness Pitta people have to offer.
+Pitta people have so much to offer, but sometimes rigidity of thinking causes roadblocks with teams that they can’t just power through.
+Balancing Pitta soothes any excessive heat manifesting as hyperacidity or temper so their innate purposefulness can be channelled and all can benefit from the radiance Pitta people exude.

-A few quick tips for calming Pitta through food, especially in Pitta season – eat fresh, juicy foods at the hottest time of the day.
-You know how in summer you crave more raw foods?
-This is your inner intuition telling you to bring Pitta into balance.
+Here are a few quick tips for calming Pitta Dosha through food, especially in Pitta season – eat fresh, juicy foods, like cool melons, at the hottest time of the day.
+You likely already crave more raw food in summer.
+This is your inner intuition telling you to bring Pitta Dosha into balance.

 Pitta is pacified through three tastes: sweet, bitter and astringent.

-Most lettuces and greens are bitter or astringent, which helps clear the oily aspect of Pitta.
-But cool, sweet melons are also wonderful in summer, mid-afternoon away from other foods.
+Most lettuces and greens are bitter or astringent, which helps clear the oily aspect of Pitta Dosha.
+But sweet melons are also wonderful in summer, mid-afternoon away from other foods.
 Try especially honeydew melon and watermelon.
 Coconut water, grapes, and papaya are also excellent choices.
 When Pitta flares, avoid pungent foods like garlic, onions, mustard and horseradish.

 - Most beans

-Ayurveda is not only about what we eat, but about using our other balancing tools optimally – all aspects of Yoga can be fine-tuned to help bring you back to balance very quickly and with all the derivative wellness benefits of movement, breath work, sounding and meditation combined.
-And contrary to popular belief, it does not have to take long – in 20 minutes a day, you can be really bringing Ayurveda wisdom into your life and feeling great if you know which techniques to choose to get the most out of the time you’ve dedicated to yourself.
-Truly its not really just for you either – your family, friends and colleagues will really notice the difference too, especially in the case of Pitta, whose fiery moments can escalate into conflict that takes time to repair.
-Let’s get too it – Yoga to help calm the fires of the Pitta Dosha.
+Ayurveda is not only about what we eat, but about using our other balancing tools – all aspects of Yoga can be fine-tuned to help bring Pitta Dosha back to balance very quickly and with all the wellness benefits of movement, breathwork, sounding and meditation combined.
+And contrary to popular belief, it does not have to take long.
+In 20 minutes a day, you can be really bringing Ayurveda wisdom into your life and feeling great if you know which techniques to choose to get the most out of the time you’ve dedicated to yourself.
+Truly it’s not really just for you either – your family, friends and colleagues will really notice the difference too, especially in the case of Pitta, whose fiery moments can escalate into conflict that takes time to repair.
+Let’s get to it – Yoga to help calm the fires of the Pitta Dosha.

-Cooling postures that focus on expansion, cooling, and seeing things from a new perspective are great for fire types.
-The most beneficial of these is Shoulderstand, because it turns things upside down and allows fire to move toward the toes as opposed to up towards the head and heart as it does when a person is standing upright.
-It also gives a new view and feels where the legs are not prime movers, but hang passive with just enough tension to hold them in place.
-You may wish to do a lot of fancy things with the legs, but try not too — keep them in one line or in a wide-leg position.
-Speaking of this, cobbler’s pose and the wide leg forward bend (standing or sitting) are also really calming and opening.
-The seated twist is a great one for moving excess bile through the system as well as stretching the IT band and the piriformis and side of the hip.
-Half moon or moon also help to balance the solar and lunar channels.
-And don’t forget about closing postures like Figure four and Savasana!!
+Postures that focus on expansion, cooling, and seeing things from a new perspective are great for fire types.
+The most beneficial of these is Shoulderstand, because it turns things upside down and allows fire to rise toward the toes as opposed to up towards the head and heart as it does when a person is standing upright.
+It also gives a new perspective to Pitta Dosha where the legs and action are not prime movers.
+You may wish to do a lot of fancy things with the legs while inverted, but try not to — keep them in one line or in a wide-leg position.

 If fire is running super high, there’s nothing like Sithali — sipping cool air in through the tongue (rounded like a straw or flat).
-If you’re getting reactive, this can be a quick and fairly discreet remedy.
-At the end of a practice or before meditation for cooling, rather than using Anuloma viloma to bring balance and calm, you can do Chandra Bedhana – inhaling left (moon nadi) and exhaling right (solar nadi).
+If you’re getting reactive, your Pitta is out of balance, and this can be a quick and fairly discrete remedy.
+At the end of a practice or before meditation for cooling, rather than using alternate nostril breathing to bring balance and calm, you can do Chandra Bedhana – inhaling left (moon nadi) and exhaling right (solar nadi).
 By inhaling through the moon nostril, you activate the lunar channel, while exhaling and pacifying the solar channel.

-If you’re extremely active, suddenly just sitting can be a lot to ask.
-Slow walking meditation can be a real boon.
-I’ve heard from people who always walk purposefully or energetically that walking heel through to toe, inhaling right and exhaling left, can be a revelation.
+If you’re extremely active, suddenly just sitting for meditation can be a lot to ask.
+Slow walking meditation can be the ideal solution.
+I’ve heard from Pitta people who always walk purposefully or energetically that walking heel through to toe, inhaling right and exhaling left, is a revelation.
 You’re suddenly just there, seeing every blossom and every leaf.
-And, there’s no better time than the present – many of us will not be taking social walks due to the current virus – what about getting your exercise and then slowing it down.
+And, there’s no better time than the present – many of us will not be taking social walks due to the Corona virus.
+So, what about getting your exercise and then slowing it down with walking meditation.
 Inhale right, two, three, exhale left, two, three.
 And now, a little slower.
 Ahhhhh!
-And once back home, you may be ready to sit.
-Chant the Loving Kindness mantra to cultivate compassion and decrease judgement.
-Sarve bhavantu sukhinah.
-And then hold compassion at the heart, visualizing the soothing sage green star at the heart.

 Ayurvedic Yoga with Akhanda Yoga Online

-Yoga is such a great way to bridge doing and being for Pitta.
-Our online platform, Akhanda Yoga Online, has specialized Yoga sequences for each Dosha as well as many other techniques to manage your type.
+Yoga is such a great way to bridge doing and being for Pitta Dosha.
+Akhanda’s online platform, Akhanda Yoga Online, has specialized Yoga sequences for each Dosha as well as many other techniques to bring balance to your type.
 Enter your email below to get access to a FREE video toolkit for balancing Pitta Dosha that includes a special recipe you can easily make at home, a full Yoga class and short, effective breathing and meditation sessions.